Black-eared cuckoo: Distribution and habitat

+Behaviour and ecology

+Food and feeding

 They feed on beetles, diptera, hemiptera, insects, sandflies and have been observed eating hairy caterpillars.

 Majority of food is obtained on the ground but they have been observed foraging in trees and shrubs.

-Breeding Behaviour
+Breeding

-Season

 Breeding season varies depending on rain and location in Australia, generally the drier inland starts earlier in the year.
 In the west breeding starts earlier in the year around June, while in the east it can be later in August, with season finishing in October in the west and December in the east.

 During courtship, females and males will call to each other, with females starting loud and then quieting down as males approach, males will feed females during courtship.